Godly000/Skyblock-Plugin/README.md

 * If players are able to catch one of a Mineshaft's Chest Minecart before it falls into the void, it contains Glow Berries, Glow Lichen, and Spore Blossoms at equal chances in place of just Glow Berries
 * The same replacement happens for Ancient City chests
 * End City chests have Chorus Flowers instead of Beetoroot Seeds
-* _Work In Progress: Mansions generate special loot instead of having nearly the same loot table as Dungeon chests_
+* Mansions generate better and more unique loot, the loot table can be found [here](https://docs.google.com/document/d/1ylOSPJPF5M3kB75_szMUdr0DMjuSlSpNUXzX_970u8M/edit)
 * Amethyst Cluster/Buds sometimes drop an Amethyst Shard with increasing chances when mined with Silk Touch (2%, 5%, 10%, 17.5%)
 * The Ender Dragon drops its head when killed by a charged Creeper
 * Piglin Brutes rarely drop Warped Nylium (2.5% chance +1% per Looting level)